Q: What exactly does Lawyers Clearinghouse do?

 Q: How is the Lawyers Clearinghouse funded?

 A: The Clearinghouse relies on foundation grants, law firm and individual donations, and its annual fundraiser to support its operations.
-In Fiscal Year 2012, our total agency budget was $213,000 and we were able to facilitate the donation of nearly $5 million in pro bono legal services.
+Take a look at our financial information here.

 Q: How can I get involved?